Categories

 • How often did he accelerate explosively or brake abruptly?

 • Where exactly did he move on the pitch?
-So-called heatmaps show in which zones a player was active.
+So-called Heatmaps show in which zones a player was active.

 • How high was the total load?
 A special value such as “player load” summarizes load, intensity, and movement effort in a single number.